rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 This article explains how to upgrade the Citrix Tools for Virtual Machines on Windows cloud servers.
 These tools should **ONLY** during Blue Screens of Death (BSoD), or if support has recommended upgrading the tools.

-**Warning:** Performing the following steps will incur network downtown.
+**Warning:** Performing the steps in this article will incur network downtown.
 There, *do not* perform these steps on a production server, as it will result in network disruption and multiple reboots of the server.

 ### Prerequisites